Spring Linseed Marketing and Contracts

 - No claims for admixture up to 5% which could easily be worth £20/mt compared to other markets!

 Most Linseed is crushed to produce technical oils for use in paints and varnishes.
 The oil is not used for human consumption like Rape oil.
 An increasing market for Linseed is for specialist animal feed, based on the naturally high Omega 3 content of Linseed.
-Premium Crops is the exclusive UK supplier of Linseed to Valorex, a French animal feed company linked to the Association Bleu Blanc Coeur.
+Premium Crops is the exclusive UK supplier of Linseed to Valorex, a French animal feed company.
 They buy over 55,000 tonnes of Linseed each year for use in animal feeds.
 Livestock fed on Linseed-based feeds (known as "Tradilin" in France) produce meat and milk with improved Omega 3 content.
 The animals themselves show significant benefits.

 For example, dairy cows using this product show: